Nico180902/password-generator/README.md

 ## Live Demo

 You can access the live version of the password generator at [https://passwordgen.azurewebsites.net/](https://passwordgen.azurewebsites.net/).
+Please note that loading the website might take up to a minute if the service is in idle mode.

 ## Feedback and Contributions